 Atlanta is home to a number of hotels close to the event site, including the W Atlanta Midtown, Hyatt Centric Midtown Atlanta, Hilton Garden Inn Atlanta Midtown, Loews Atlanta, Renaissance Atlanta Midtown, Homewood Suites by Hilton Atlanta Midtown, Crowne Plaza Atlanta - Midtown and Atlanta Marriott Suites Midtown.

 The area is also home to a number of bed and breakfasts and boutique hotels, including Stonehurst Place and Hotel Indigo.

 If you don’t mind traveling a short distance to get to your room, you may want to try one of downtown Atlanta's hotels.

 At the festival

-Before you get there, you’ll want to be sure to pay special attention to the list of allowed and explicitly prohibited items here.
+Before you get there, you’ll want to be sure to pay special attention to the list of allowed and explicitly prohibited items.

 Other things to do while you're there

-The High Museum of Art and Museum of Design Atlanta are close by, and just a bit farther are the attractions of downtown Atlanta, including Skyview Atlanta, the Inside CNN Studio Tour, The Children's Museum of Atlanta and Centennial Olympic Park.
+The High Museum of Art and Museum of Design Atlanta are close by, and just a bit farther are the attractions of downtown Atlanta, including Skyview Atlanta, Georgia Aquarium, National Center for Civil and Human Rights, and World of Coca-Cola.